defenseunicorns/uds-rke2-image-builder/README.md

 `make teardown-infra-dev DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
 Destroys all infrastructure deployed by test-cluster-dev target.

 `make cleanup-ami` - Unregister AMI and cleanup snapshots associated with it

+`make full-up DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
+Runs both the publish-ami and test-cluster-dev make targets

+`make full-down DISTRO="ubuntu"` - DISTRO should be set to match distro of AMI being used (currently should be either `rhel` or `ubuntu`).
+Runs both the teardown-infra-dev and cleanup-ami make targets